How do octopuses camouflage and why they do it?

 Last, but not Least

 If you are interested in watching a documentary about these intriguing creatures, we suggest you watch this excellent video on YouTube.
-It is called Cuttlefish Kings of Camouflage and it is from Nova.
+It is called Cuttlefish Kings of Camouflage.

 It's a 50-minute documentary about cuttlefishes, and it shows off the absolutely incredible things they can do with their color-changing and texture-changing capabilities.